 1. Christians in Rome were scapegoats for Nero following the fire in AD 64 that destroyed the more significant part of Rome.

-2. Tacitus says that there were vast numbers of these Christians convicted, though not for arson but for “hatred of the human race,” a probable reference to their refusal to acknowledge the importance of Rome and her Caesar.
+2. Tacitus says that there were vast numbers of these Christians convicted, though not for arson but for “hatred of humanity,” a probable reference to their refusal to acknowledge the importance of Rome and her Caesar.

 3. Although these Christians were hated for the “vices” (mainly their nonconformity in Roman religious practices), the population felt sorry for them.